duderstadt-lab/mars-docs/docs/image/MoleculeIntegrator.md

 //Make an instance of the Command you want to run... final MoleculeIntegratorCommand moleculeIntegrator = new MoleculeIntegratorCommand();

-//Populates @Parameters Services etc.. using the current context
+//Populates @Parameters Services using the current context
-//which we get from the ImageJ input... moleculeIntegrator.setContext(ij.getContext())
+//which we get from the ImageJ input. moleculeIntegrator.setContext(ij.getContext())

 moleculeIntegrator.setImage(image)
-moleculeIntegrator.setMicroscope("Dobby")
-moleculeIntegrator.setFormat("MicroManager")
-moleculeIntegrator.setColors("Detect")
-moleculeIntegrator.setDichroic("635lpxr")
-moleculeIntegrator.setFRET(true)
 moleculeIntegrator.setInnerRadius(1)
 moleculeIntegrator.setOuterRadius(5)
-moleculeIntegrator.setUseLongWavelength(true)
 moleculeIntegrator.setLONGx0(0)
 moleculeIntegrator.setLONGy0(0)
 moleculeIntegrator.setLONGWidth(1024)
 moleculeIntegrator.setLONGHeight(500)
-moleculeIntegrator.setLONGWavelengthColor("Red")
-moleculeIntegrator.setUseShortWavelength(true)
 moleculeIntegrator.setSHORTx0(0)
 moleculeIntegrator.setSHORTy0(524)
 moleculeIntegrator.setSHORTWidth(1024)
 moleculeIntegrator.setSHORTHeight(500)
-moleculeIntegrator.setSHORTWavelengthColor("Green")
+moleculeIntegrator.setMicroscope("Dobby")
 moleculeIntegrator.setRoiManager(roiManager)

 //Run the Command